Surgical Case Library

 Intragastric migration of an abdominal drain after pancreatogastric anastomosis is extremely rare, with very few cases reported in the literature.

-The annual incidence of SBA (Small Bowel Adenocarcinoma) in the USA is approximately 3.9 cases per million per...
+<p style="text-align: justify;">The annual incidence of SBA (Small Bowel Adenocarcinoma) in the USA is approxi...

 Metachronous primary jejunal adenocarcinoma after twice resected rectal carcinoma is an exceptionally rare clinical occurrence.